Zuccarello, Zibanejad lead Rangers past Panthers 5-2

+"I'm not saying we played great tonight but find a way to win.
+That's what you have to do," a relieved Rangers coach David Quinn said after earning his third victory in his inaugural season.
+"You are not going to have 82 great nights.
+You got to find ways to win when you are not on your 'A' game."

-Kevin Hayes also scored, Neal Pionk added two assists and Alexandar Georgiev made 36 saves for New York, which collected its third win of the young season.
+Kevin Hayes also scored, Neal Pionk added two assists and Alexandar Georgiev made 36 saves for New York, which scored a season-high five goals on Madison Square Garden ice.

 Vincent Trocheck and Mike Hoffman each scored their third goals of the season, and Jonathan Huberdeau had two assists for the Panthers, who fell to 1-3-3 despite holding the lead in each game.

+"We have to manage games a little better," Panthers defenseman Keith Yandle said.
+"We have to play confident when we have the lead.
+I think it's one of those things where we're letting it get away from us.
+A team gets a goal (and) it seems like we're letting them get another.
+It comes on us to fix that and find a solution."

 Georgiev earned his first win of the season in his second appearance.
-The Russian netminder earned the backup job with an impressive 11-game run at the finish of the 2017-18 season.
+The Russian netminder returned to the NHL after a two-game stop in the American Hockey League.

 Michael Hutchinson stopped 15 shots in his fourth game for Florida.